2020-21 NCAA DI Rankings

 Like Camacho, Malik Heinselman's impressive conference tournament results give him a bump in the rankings to start the season.

-Questions or comments for the rankers?
+Do you have questions or comments for the rankers?
 We welcome and encourage your feedback.
 Hit up Andrew Spey (email: Andrew.Spey@flosports.tv; Twitter: @SpeyWrestle) and David Bray (email: David.Bray@flosports.tv; Twitter: @_DavidBray).

 Unlock this ranking, live events, and more with a subscription!